-Rapid changes in technology and the equally rapid adaptation of hackers made security a top priority for businesses.
+Rapid changes in technology and equally rapid adaptation by hackers requires adopting multi factor authentication as a top security priority for businesses.
 Big data keeps getting bigger, and protocols used in the past to protect data handled by your company are no longer sufficient.
 One compromised login can lead to a devastating breach, and the signs of malicious activity may not be evident until it’s too late.

 Better authentication practices can reduce the risk of credentials being stolen and accounts being hacked.
 If you’re currently using passwords or any other single-factor authentication method, switching to multi-factor authentication (MFA) may be the logical next step to boost data security.

-Is MFA the Best Choice for Your Company?
+Is Adopting Multi Factor Authentication the Best Choice for Your Company?

 Your company should implement MFA if: